worldbiomusic/RelayEscape/server_wiki/Command.md

 > - `/re room finish`: end MakingTime and start TestingTime
 > - `/re minigame waitlist`: If you're master in Cooperative MiniGame, you can print wait players
 > - `/re minigame [ok|kick] <playerName>`: If you're master in Cooperative MiniGame, you can [ok|kick] players
+> - `/re ghost`: Allow player to change gamemode to ADVENTURE OR SPECTATOR (need GHOST goods)
 ---------
 ---------
 ---------